-The Nursing Education Program Approval Standards contain the standards and criteria developed by NEPAC and approved by the CRNA's Council.
-The four standards must be met for a nursing education program to obtain the designation of an approved nursing education program in Alberta.
+The Nursing Education Program Approval Standards contain the STANDARDS1 and CRITERIA approved by the College of Registered Nurses of Alberta's (CRNA) Council.
+The four standards outline the minimum expectations that must be met for a nursing education PROGRAM to obtain the designation of an approved nursing education program in Alberta.
 The criteria describe how each nursing education standard is met.
 A nursing education standard cannot be achieved if each criterion has not been met.
 The representatives from the educational institutions are responsible for providing complete evidence that demonstrates the nursing education standards are being or will be met as part of the approval process to obtain or maintain the designation of an approved nursing education program.